 The gender binary is the idea that all people are either entirely male or entirely female.
 No exceptions, nothing in between.
 We’ll point out how that idea is flawed and how gender identity is much more colorful than black and white.

-What is gender?
+What is identity?